db0/Hypnagonia-Softprompt/README.md

 # SubredditScraper
- A script for scraping all posts from a subreddit
+ A script for scraping all posts from a subreddit to use in a KoboldAI softprompt training